Fiancé(e) K-1 Visa

 Reunite with Your Fiancé Sooner

-Start Now
+Start

 Definition of a Fiancé(e)K-1 Visa Lawyer

 According to the regulations set by United States immigration law, the official definition of a fiancé(e) is anyone who receives an I-129F Petition for Alien Fiancé(e) that has been approved.
-This person should also be coming to the U.S. to marry the U.S. citizen that has sponsored him or her and filed the petition on his or her behalf.
+This person should also be coming to the U.S. to marry the U.S. citizen who has sponsored him or her and filed the petition on his or her behalf.

 Both members of the relationship must not have any binding marital obligations.
-These means that any previous marriages must have been terminated through divorce, annulment, or death, leaving each fiancé(e) free to marry in the U.S. on the date when the
+This means that any previous marriages must have been terminated through divorce, annulment, or death, leaving each fiancé(e) free to marry in the U.S. on the date when the

 I-129F petition is filed with the USCIS.
 The marriage must also adhere to the laws that are particular to the specific state where the marriage ceremony will happen.
 At VisaNation, we are here to assist you and answer all your questions.
 We ensure that your application is properly filled out and that you don’t suffer from additional waiting time to fix filing mistakes.
 Get started today!